See2et/dennis/README.md

     Then copy
     `/Users/[user name]/Library/Caches/deno/deps/https/raw.githubusercontent.com/`,
-    and do `rm [dirname which you copied] -rf`.
-It means deleting cache about dennis.
+    and do `rm -rf [dirname which you copied]`.
+It means deleting caches about dennis.